rebwill/rw-donations-2021/index.md

 ### ➡️ Are there any matching or bonus opportunities?

 I'm glad you asked!
-Give Miami Day is FULL of cool surprises, bonuses, and matching opportunities, including issue-based "Power Hours" in which organizations will be eligible for extra $$$ based on the money raised during the hour.
-The Give Miami Day team will be announcing more details over the coming weeks including schedule!
+Give Miami Day is FULL of cool surprises, bonuses, and matching opportunities, including issue-based "Power Hours" in which organizations will be eligible for extra $$$, thanks to sponsors interested in contributing to each cause.

+Here are the Power Hours for my selected organizations.
+Donate during these times on Thursday, Nov.
+19th for a chance to boost your contribution with bonus dollars!
+- [Lotus House](https://www.givemiamiday.org/rebecca-lt): **9am-10am** (Health & Wellness)
+- [WeCount!](https://www.givemiamiday.org/rebecca-wc): **2pm-3pm** (Civic Engagement, Advocacy & Equity)
+- [The Black Collective](https://www.givemiamiday.org/rebecca-tbc): **3pm-4pm** (Black Equity)
+- [The Alliance for GLBTQ Youth](https://www.givemiamiday.org/rebecca-agy): **4pm-5pm** (LGBTQ Equity)
+- [Miami Waterkeeper](https://www.givemiamiday.org/rebecca-mwk): 6pm-7pm (Environment & Urban Resilience)

 ### ➡️ I am enthusiastic but potentially forgetful!
 Can you please remind me about Give Miami Day and any Power Hours?

 Don't worry — same.
 I will be sending a couple of email reminders about Give Miami Day proper (Nov.
 19th), early giving days (starting Nov.
-16th), and bonus opportunities like Power Hours once they are announced!
+16th), and bonus opportunities like Power Hours!
 If you would like to receive the reminder, [sign up here](https://forms.gle/hrq7YjmKUWU32ow29).

 ---

 ## My Selected Organizations

 There are hundreds of nonprofits raising money on Give Miami Day that are doing excellent and necessary work, and I wish I could fully fund them all!
-In the meantime, I have selected 5 of my favorites for us to focus on this year.
+In the meantime, I have selected five of my favorites for us to focus on this year.
 Check them out below!

 ![Image](https://pbs.twimg.com/profile_images/762430516549169153/lZcKigih_400x400.jpg)